isomerpages/moe-ast-moehc/_school-histories/Schools/St Anthony's Canossian Secondary School.md

 In 1995, the school moved to new adjoining premises as separate primary and secondary schools at Bedok North Avenue 4.
 The secondary school gained autonomous status in 2002.

-St Anthony’s Canossian Secondary clinched the Ministry of Education’s Innergy Gold Award in 2018 for its project, ‘Igniting the Joy of Learning with Chinese GO!’.
-The following year, the St Anthony’s Canossian Schools celebrated their 140th anniversary and commemorated Singapore’s bicentennial with two publications and a video.
+St. Anthony’s Canossian Secondary clinched the Ministry of Education’s Innergy Gold Award in 2018 for its project, ‘Igniting the Joy of Learning with Chinese GO!’.
+The following year, the St. Anthony’s Canossian Schools celebrated their 140th anniversary and commemorated Singapore’s bicentennial with two publications and a video.

 **Principals:**